Above:

 Building the Wire Stators

-Once the panel design is set, the next step is building the stators.
+Once the panel design is set, the next step is building the wire stators.

-An important feature of the jig is its reference platform which sets the stator wires, wire glue lines, and frame rails perfectly in-plane flat, to ensure that the critical diaphragm-to-stator gap will be perfect.
+An important feature in my jig is its reference platform, which sets the stator wires, wire glue lines, and frame rails perfectly in-plane flat, to ensure that the critical diaphragm-to-stator gap will be perfect.

 Stretching ninety 20-gauge wires at once requires a strong jig and about 4,000 pounds of force.
 The jig has a ¾ MDF platform mounted in a stout frame cut from yellow pine 4x4’s.
 The wire loops wrap over .063 diameter x .250 length steel pins inserted half depth into drilled 3/16” aluminum plates.
 The pins are angled 3 degrees from vertical to hook the wires.

-Before stringing the wires, wax paper coated with liquid car wax is laid down over platform to prevent the wires from bonding to the jig when gluing the support lattice onto the wires.
-The car wax helps the wax paper peel away cleanly from the completed stator
+First, the jig's platform is covered with wax paper coated with car wax to prevent bonding the stator to the jig.
+The car wax makes it easier to peel away the wax paper from the completed stator.

-To set the correct 11/inch wire spacing during glue-up, I used 3D printed comb guides.
+To set the correct 11/inch wire spacing, I used 3D printed comb guides.
 On my earlier speaker builds I used 5/8"-11 TPI all-thread rods to set the wire spacing but the new self-centering 3D printed guides are much easier.

 Stator Lattice Stain & Clearcoat